Storms, Brains, and Reanimated Flesh – more of why I love sf/f

 What I do remember, very clearly, is that I always felt sorry for the monster…

 It was obvious in all of the Universal films that the monster simply didn’t understand much of anything about the world.
 He was big and scary-looking.
 Nearly everyone who met him reacted with fear, usually leading to violence.
 He didn’t understand what was expected of him.
 He didn’t know how to be loved.
 He didn’t know how to communicate his hopes, wishes, or fears.
-The one person who should have taught him how these things, who should have have taken responsibility for him, failed utterly.
+The one person who should have taught him how to do these things, who should have have taken responsibility for him, failed utterly.
 In fact, Dr. Frankenstein’s irresponsible and often cowardly behavior kept making the situation worse.

 With the help of another scientist, Dr. Frankenstein drugs the monster, then leaves the monster with the scientist to let him be dissected, and goes off to get married as if murdering another person is no big deal.
 Of course the monster escapes, has the encounter with the little girl who attempts to befriend him.
 Not understanding how fragile a small human is, the monster kills her, leading to the angry mob showing up at the home of Dr. Frankenstein’s father, the Baron.
-Dr. Frankenstein actually tries to lead the mob in hunting down and killing the monster, but somehow gets separated, then captured by the monster, and eventually when the monster is trapped at the top of a windmill which the mob is setting on fire, Dr. Frankenstein his hurled off the building by the monster.
+Dr. Frankenstein actually tries to lead the mob in hunting down and killing the monster, but somehow gets separated, then captured by the monster, and eventually when the monster is trapped at the top of a windmill which the mob is setting on fire, Dr. Frankenstein is hurled off the building by the monster.

 The theme of the monster’s desire to be loved and understood was quite strong in the 1931 Frankenstein, but it was even more powerfully developed in the sequel, also directed by James Whale, and featuring most of the same cast, The Bride of Frankenstein filmed in 1935.
 In the sequel, Dr. Frankenstein and the monster have both miraculously survived the ending of the first film, though Dr. Frankenstein doesn’t know the monster lives.
 Dr. Frankenstein’s old mentor, Dr. Pretorius, shows up and tries to convince Frankenstein to take up his pursuit of the secrets of immortality again, while the monster resumes his search for acceptance.